Lab 5: Experimental Methodology and Scientific Reporting

 1. Measuring Energy

 By default, the Linux kernel restricts access to some perf counters to prevent malicious usage.
-You can disable these restrictions by running:
+Check the value of the paranoid flag:

 Perf event paranoid